 Oven baked garlic kale chips make the best ever keto and paleo snack!
 They are crispy, flavorful, and very healthy.

 I make these garlic kale chips often, because it’s pretty much the only way my picky eater will agree to eat kale, and I don’t blame her.
-Kale is bitter, and is certainly an acquired taste.
+Kale is bitter and is certainly an acquired taste.
 If you do like kale, and not just in chips form, try these tasty kale fritters.
+And this cheesy kale casserole is a healthy and filling main dish.

 Garlic Kale Chips